Look Who's Talking (song)

 "Look Who's Talking!" is a song by Sweden-based musician and producer Dr. Alban, featuring vocals from Swedish singer Nana Hedin.
-It was released in February 1994 by Cheiron as the first single from his third studio album, Look Who's Talking (1994).
+It was released in February 1994 by Cheiron Records as the first single from his third studio album, Look Who's Talking (1994).
 Co-written by Alban with Denniz PoP, the song tells about a pop star named Mr. X who says nasty things about everyone, therefore "Look Who's Talking!".

 The song was co-produced by Kristian Lundin and reached number one in Denmark and Finland, as well as becoming a top-10 in almost several other European countries.
 It entered the Eurochart Hot 100 on 12 March 1994 at number 61 and went on to peak at the second position four weeks later.
-In the US, it peaked at number 11 on the Billboard Hot Dance Club Play chart.
-Its music video was directed by Jonathan Bate, who also would be directing the next two videos for Alban.
+In the United States, it peaked at number 11 on the Billboard Dance Club Play chart.
+The accompanying music video was directed by Jonathan Bate and featured Alban performing at a movie set.
+It received heavy rotation on European music television channels.
 A CD maxi containing four remixes was also released, particularly devoted to the dance floors.